justeat/gulp-build-fozzie/README.md

   By default your source files will be searched for in `docs/src`, and the generated content will be output to `docs/dist`.

+- #### `srcDir`

+  Default: `'src'`

+  The source directory for your documentation template files.

+  By default the documentation task will use the path `docs/src` – with the `src` part of this path controlled by this config variable.

+- #### `distDir`

+  Default: `'dist'`

+  The directory your documentation will be compiled to.

+  By default the documentation task will use `docs/dist` – with the `dist` part of this path controlled by this config variable.

+- #### `assetDir`

+  Default: `'assets/'`

+  The directory your generated assets will be placed inside the documentation directory.

+  By default the documentation task will use `docs/dist/assets/` – with the `assets/` part of this path controlled by this config variable.

 - #### `templDir`

   Type: `string`